-- 4. promising or representing that an issuer of securities will meet its obligations or fulfill its investment or business objectives in the future; - 5. agreeing to protect a client against loss by repurchasing a security at some future time; - 6. owning or taking title to any funds or assets of a client; - 7. maintaining a joint brokerage or bank account with any client; sharing any performance fees, carried interest, or benefit, profit or loss resulting from securities transactions with any client or entering into any business transaction with a client; - 8. borrowing money or securities from any client, regardless of the relationship between the client and SCL representative; - 9. owning, operating, managing, or otherwise engaging in, or being employed by, any outside business activity on either a full-time or part-time basis without the prior written approval of the Chief Compliance Officer; - 10. violating or failing to abide by SCL's Insider Trading Policy (see Chapter 6 of the Investment Adviser Supervisory Manual); and - 11. entering orders in any account for which there is no client.
+- 3. warranting the value or price of any security or guaranteeing its future performance; - 4. promising or representing that an issuer of securities will meet its obligations or fulfill its investment or business objectives in the future; - 5. agreeing to protect a client against loss by repurchasing a security at some future time; - 6. owning or taking title to any funds or assets of a client; - 7. maintaining a joint brokerage or bank account with any client; sharing any performance fees, carried interest, or benefit, profit or loss resulting from securities transactions with any client or entering into certain types of business transactions with a client; - 8. borrowing money or securities from any client, unless there is a familial between the client and SCL representative; - 9. owning, operating, managing, or otherwise engaging in, or being employed by, any outside business activity on either a full-time or part-time basis without the prior written approval of the Chief Compliance Officer; - 10. violating or failing to abide by SCL's Insider Trading Policy (see Chapter 6 of the Investment Adviser Supervisory Manual); and - 11. entering orders in any account for which there is no client.